cmu-db/15721-s24-scheduler2/docs/design_doc.md

 Individual components within the scheduler will be unit tested using Rust’s test module.

 ### End-to-End / Integration Testing
-To test the correctness of our scheduler implementation, we intend on using Apache DataFusion as an executor, and comparing the Arrow results from running our scheduler on a given Substrait plan, against the naive result.
-We will use the same pipeline to benchmark the performance of our scheduler, measuring the time to compute the final Arrow results, again using DataFusion as our executor.
-We can use EC2 to simulate multiple executors for more precise performance metrics.
+To test our scheduler's correctness, we will use test cases from the sqllogictest module within the DataFusion repository.
+Our approach involves building a component to parse .slt files, transform each query into a DataFusion ExecutionPlan, and forward it to the scheduler.
+We will verify the scheduler's correctness by comparing the Arrow results produced by our scheduler-driven DataFusion execution against those obtained from executing on a single DF executor.
+Additionally, this pipeline will serve to benchmark our scheduler's performance by timing the computation of the final Arrow results, utilizing DataFusion as the executor.
+For more precise performance metrics, we will simulate multiple executors using EC2.

 ### CI/CD
 We aim to build a pipeline with GitHub Actions that will allow us to continuously run our end-to-end correctness tests before merging PRs to establish a correct implementation early, and maintain that as we add more advanced functionality to our scheduler.